umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. note::
    Changing lifetime might not work correctly if you set it to a value beyond 60 seconds.
    It might cause resending message error and eventually timeout.
+   This is an issue specific for IPV4 when NAT is in use.

 For Thingy:91, configure the ADXL362 accelerometer sensor range by choosing one of the following options (default value is |plusminus| 2 g):